oasis-tcs/odata-specs/odata-url-conventions/4 Resource Path.md

 - The `aliasAndValue` syntax rule defines the grammar for providing function parameter values using Parameter Alias Syntax, see [OData-Protocol](#ODataProtocol).

+Note: there is no literal representation for `Edm.Stream` values in URLs, so it is not possible to pass `Edm.Stream` values to parameters of function imports or to non-binding parameters of bound functions used in the resource path.
+Function expressions within query options can use [path expressions](#PathExpressions) of type `Edm.Stream` as values of non-binding function parameters.

 ## ##subsec Addressing a Property